tidepool-org/blip/README.md

 ## Getting started

-After cloning this repository to your local machine, first make sure that you have node `6.x` and npm `3.x` installed.
+After cloning this repository to your local machine, first make sure that you have at least node `6.x` and npm `4.x` installed.
 If you have a different major version of node installed, consider using [nvm](https://github.com/creationix/nvm 'GitHub: Node Version Manager') to manage and switch between multiple node (& npm) installations.
+If you have npm `3.x` installed (as it is by default with node `6.x`), then you can update to the latest npm `4.x` with `npm install -g npm@4`.

 It's not an absolute requirement, but it is preferable to have [Yarn](https://yarnpkg.com 'Yarn') installed, as it provides dependency management features above and beyond what npm provides.
 Just follow [Yarn's installation instructions](https://yarnpkg.com/en/docs/install 'Yarn installation instructions') (hint: for Mac users with Homebrew installed, it's just `brew install yarn`).